pierre-rouleau/usrhome/readme.rst

 Kali Linux, run-help is a shell function and will display the requested builtin help.

-USRHOME implements the help command as an alias to run-help.
+USRHOME implements the help command for zsh as an alias to run-help.
 It also sets the HELPDIR environment variable, used by run-help, to identify the location of the zsh help files directory.

 - Under Linux, it's: ``/usr/share/zsh/help``
 - Under OS/X and macOS that's: ``/usr/share/zsh/VVV/help`` with ``VVV``